 Choosing a Solver

-Use the Optimize Live Editor task to help choose a solver suitable for the type of problem when using the solver-based approach.
-The solver is automatically selected in the problem-based approach.
+Use the Optimize Live Editor task with the problem-based or solver-based approach to help choose a solver suitable for the type of problem.

 Set optimization options to tune the optimization process, for example, to choose the optimization algorithm used by the solver, or to set termination conditions.
 Set options to monitor and plot optimization solver progress.